 Conclusion about Cryptocurrency Recovery Chances

-Cryptocurrency scammers currently have the upper hand because of the sheer volume of scams and the pressure that applies to law enforcement.
-Unless your case is high value and both you and the bad actor are in locations that law enforcement can act, and/or the cryptocurrency is in an exchange where it can be frozen, then recovery will be nearly impossible to achieve.
+Cryptocurrency scammers currently have the upper-hand because of the sheer volume of scams and the pressure that applies to police.
+Unless your case is high value and both you and the bad actor are in locations that law enforcement can act, and/or the cryptocurrency is in an exchange where it can be frozen, then a crypto scam recovery will be nearly impossible to achieve.

 If you want to pursue recovery anyway, then we can do the investigation for you, hand you the report, and leave it with you to find a police department to take your case.
 If you go down this path, and you are successful, then you can be rest assured that we will support you through every step.
 We will provide assistance to the law enforcement agents when asked, we can ghost write subpoenas, will provide expert witness in court and we also provide pro-bono training to law enforcement agencies.

 One last word of hope: Sometimes there is hope even if law enforcement initially reject your case.
 This is because other victims may come forward.
-For example, if we find 5 victims who have each lost $100k each, but together make a total loss of $500k, then is total easily exceeds the threshold above which a federal investigator will act.
-So when you ask us to do an investigation, we seek your permission to keep your data, so that later we can reach out to you again if we can connect you to other cases.
+For example, if we find 5 victims who have each lost $100k each, but together make a total loss of $500k, then that easily exceeds the threshold above which a federal investigator will act.
+Scammers have hundreds or thousands of victims, when they come to us, then together crypto scam recovery becomes exponentially more likely.

-So despite the doom and gloom, there is a chance that even a small crypto loss can be recovered.
+Do not give up hope, there is a chance that even a smaller crypto loss can be recovered.

 Further Reading: